Klixxx/ElvUI_AdiBags/README.md

 # AdiBags
-This is a modified version of AdiBags to make it look like ElvUI again!
+This is a modified version of AdiBags, which will skin it, so it looks like ElvUI again!

 This skin is nearly perfect, there are still some small issues i need to adress.